 - 4 (8-ounce) Copper River sockeye salmon fillets, skinned

 - Freshly ground black pepper

-- 2 tablespoons blackened seasoning (such as Paul Prudhomme Blackened Redfish Magic Seasoning)
+- 2 tablespoon blackened seasoning (such as Paul Prudhomme Blackened Redfish Magic Seasoning)